acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 Algorithm Class
 ---------------
-The algorithm class has to inherit from {class}`ActsExamples::BareAlgorithm` and thus implement single method:
+The algorithm class has to inherit from {class}`ActsExamples::BareAlgorithm` and thus implement this single method:

 .. code-block:: cpp